saltyorg/docs/docs/saltbox/basics/basics.md

 ### Docker-Based Applications

-- Docker containers keep your apps isolated from each other - no more conflicts between apps.
+- Docker containers keep your apps isolated from each other—no more conflicts between apps.

-- Docker containers keep your system tidy since none of the apps' files (executables and dependencies) are stored outside of the container.
+- Docker containers keep your system tidy since none of the apps' files (executables and dependencies) are stored outside the container.

 - Quickly install and uninstall apps.